vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 }
 ```

-Most vulkan Info structures, used for all of the VkCreateX functions, and a lot of the other vulkan structures, need sType and pNext set.
+Most Vulkan Info structures, used for all of the VkCreateX functions, and a lot of the other Vulkan structures, need sType and pNext set.
 This is used for extensions, as some extensions will still call the VkCreateX function, but with structs of a different type than the normal one.
 The sType helps the implementation know what struct is being used in the function.

-With vulkan structures, it is very important that we do this
+With Vulkan structures, it is very important that we do this
 ```cpp
 VkCommandPoolCreateInfo commandPoolInfo = {};
 ```

 By doing that ` = {}` thing, we are letting the compiler initialize the entire struct to zero.
-This is critical, as in general vulkan structs will have their defaults set in a way that 0 is relatively safe.
+This is critical, as in general Vulkan structs will have their defaults set in a way that 0 is relatively safe.
 By doing that, we make sure we dont leave unitialized data in the struct.

 We set queueFamilyIndex to the _graphicsQueueFamily that we grabbed before.
 This means that the command pool will create commands that are compatible with any queue of that "graphics" family.

 We are also setting somethin in the .flags parameter.
-A lot of vulkan structures will have that .flags parameter, for extra options.
-We are sending VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT , which tells vulkan that we expect to be able to reset individual command buffers made from that pool.
+A lot of Vulkan structures will have that .flags parameter, for extra options.
+We are sending VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT , which tells Vulkan that we expect to be able to reset individual command buffers made from that pool.

 At the end, we finally call VkCreateCommandPool, giving it our VkDevice, the commandPoolInfo for create parameters, and a pointer to the _commandPool member, which will get overwritten if it succeeds.